Qiwei-Zhao/computational-bases-of-action-anticipation-superiority-in-experts/README.md

-# Materials, data and codes of the paper "Computational bases of action anticipation superiority in experts: Identifying and mapping kinematic invariants"
+# Materials, data and codes of the paper "Computational bases of action anticipation superiority in experts: kinematic invariants mapping"

 We analysis data under the kinematic coding framework (Scaliti et al., 2023).